On average, your neighbors pay $51 a month.See Your Rates

 Comparing auto quotes can be time-consuming.
 But with a little help from QuoteWizard, you’ll have a policy in no time.
 We’ll connect you with top auto insurance companies so you can find the best coverage at the best price.

-Last year, 6,672 people used QuoteWizard to compare insurance quotes in South Dakota from top companies to find the cheapest rates.
+Last year, 6,672 people used QuoteWizard to compare auto insurance quotes in South Dakota from top companies to find the cheapest rates.

 These are the most common vehicles owned by South Dakota drivers requesting car insurance quotes through QuoteWizard in the past year.